 Check paintwork on timber-framed conservatories before the winter weather sets in.
 Give your frames a good wipe down with a cloth and some hot water.
 Wring the cloth out and run it over your frames.
 Take note of any patchy areas that need touching up to keep them weather-proof.

 It’s nobody’s favourite job, sorry, it’s time to evict those creepy crawlies!
 Get rid of woodlice, spiders and daddy-longlegs from the nooks and crannies.
 Use a soft dry brush (or a duster, if you’re brave!) to encourage your long-legged tenants to move on and find new homes elsewhere in the garden.

 Take a close look at the rubber seals around your windows and doors.
 Checking for any holes or corroded areas that might let in water on rainy or snowy days.
 Likewise, check your hinges, handles and locks for any signs of rust, and give them some care with a can of WD40.

 An important note on safety…

-When you’re looking after your bespoke conservatory, it’s vital to consider how to do it safely.
-While climbing on the roof to access some hard to reach corners might seem a quick and easy job, it’s a huge and unnecessary risk to take.
+When you’re looking after your conservatory, it’s vital to consider how to do it in a safe way.
+Climbing on the roof to access some hard to reach corners might seem a good idea, it’s a huge and unnecessary risk to take.

-Use extendible brushes to clean your roof and, if you’re using a ladder, make sure you situate it on level, stable ground, and have someone there to hold it steady.
+Use extendible brushes to clean your roof.
+If you’re using a ladder, make sure you situate it on level, stable ground, and have someone there to hold it steady.
 Avoid working in wet weather and, if there’s a job you’re not able to do safely, call in an expert.

 Bear all these tips in mind, and you’re all set to make the most of your bespoke conservatory this autumn.